 Identify Your Target Audience

 Not all customers are the same.
-Some are desperate to get rid of their problem.
-Others just want preventative services but don’t know they need them yet.
+Some are desperate to get rid of their problems, while others just want preventative services but don’t know they need them yet.
 Knowing the difference is key.

 - Homeowners – These are your bread and butter.
 They care about their families, kids, and pets.
-If they see a cockroach, they’ll pay whatever it takes to never see one again.
+If they see a cockroach, they’ll pay to never see one again.

-- Renters – They’re trickier.
-Some landlords take care of pest control, others don’t.
-The best approach?
-Sell them on keeping their home pest-free, then upsell their landlord on a long-term service plan.
+- Renters are trickier.
+Some landlords take care of pest control, and others don’t.
+The best approach is to sell them on keeping their home pest-free and then upsell their landlord on a long-term service plan.

 - Landlords and Property Managers – They’re not thinking about pests but about keeping tenants happy.
-If you can make pest control one less thing they have to worry about, you’ll land recurring contracts.
+If you can make pest control one less thing they must worry about, you’ll land recurring contracts.

 Research Local Pest Issues